 It’s that time of year again – days are getting shorter, the air is getting crisper, and we’re falling back into routines (and sofas).
 This month we’re also especially drawn to all things dark and atmospheric, which naturally includes saturated color.

-We’re sharing some advice from the Duet Design Group and Inside Stories interior design teams about how to approach saturated color, how to incorporate it into designs, and some of their favorite applications.
+We’re sharing some advice from the Duet Design Group design team about how to approach saturated color, how to incorporate it into designs, and some of their favorite applications.
 Read on and get SATURATED.

 THINGS TO KEEP IN MIND